Expert system: Formal introduction and later developments

 In the 1980s, expert systems proliferated.
 Universities offered expert system courses and two-thirds of the Fortune 500 companies applied the technology in daily business activities.
 Interest was international with the Fifth Generation Computer Systems project in Japan and increased research funding in Europe.

 In 1981, the first IBM PC, with the PC DOS operating system, was introduced.
-The imbalance between the high affordability of the relatively powerful chips in the PC, compared to the much more expensive cost of processing power in the mainframes that dominated the corporate IT world at the time, created a new type of architecture for corporate computing, termed the client–server model.
+The imbalance between the low cost of the relatively powerful chips in the PC, compared to the much more expensive cost of processing power in the mainframes that dominated the corporate IT world at the time, created a new type of architecture for corporate computing, termed the client–server model.
 Calculations and reasoning could be performed at a fraction of the price of a mainframe using a PC.
 This model also enabled business units to bypass corporate IT departments and directly build their own applications.
 As a result, client-server had a tremendous impact on the expert systems market.
 Expert systems were already outliers in much of the business world, requiring new skills that many IT departments did not have and were not eager to develop.
 They were a natural fit for new PC-based shells that promised to put application development into the hands of end users and experts.
 Until then, the main development environment for expert systems had been high end Lisp machines from Xerox, Symbolics, and Texas Instruments.
 With the rise of the PC and client-server computing, vendors such as Intellicorp and Inference Corporation shifted their priorities to developing PC-based tools.
-Also, new vendors, often financed by venture capital (such as Aion Corporation, Neuron Data, Exsys, and many others), started appearing regularly.
+Also, new vendors, often financed by venture capital started appearing regularly.

-The first expert system to be used in a design capacity for a large-scale product was the SID (Synthesis of Integral Design) software program, developed in 1982.
-Written in LISP, SID generated 93% of the VAX 9000 CPU logic gates.
+The first expert system to be used in a design capacity for a large-scale product was the Synthesis of Integral Design (SID) software program, developed in 1982.
+Written in Lisp, SID generated 93% of the VAX 9000 CPU logic gates.
 Input to the software was a set of rules created by several expert logic designers.
 SID expanded the rules and generated software logic synthesis routines many times the size of the rules themselves.
 Surprisingly, the combination of these rules resulted in an overall design that exceeded the capabilities of the experts themselves, and in many cases out-performed the human counterparts.
 While some rules contradicted others, top-level control parameters for speed and area provided the tie-breaker.
 The program was highly controversial but used nevertheless due to project budget constraints.
 It was terminated by logic designers after the VAX 9000 project completion.